aabbtree77/esp32-vpn/README.md

 - One could opt for the [Espressif](https://github.com/espressif/esp-idf/issues) [Rainmaker](https://github.com/espressif/esp-rainmaker/issues) cloud, which makes ESP32 globally accessible to any Android device, but this is a 3rd party service, a huge opaque dependency.

 - Ideally, some day ESP32 would become a global IPFS/IPNS "Web3" node with a "hole punching" capacity.
 It is not clear if the amount of RAM available in ESP32 chips can make this goal/challenge viable.
-As an example, [kubo](https://github.com/ipfs/kubo), the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM and 2 CPU cores..."
+As an example, [kubo](https://github.com/ipfs/kubo), the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM."

 ## References

-Essential:

-- [Getting started]
+ESP32 Essentials:

 - [MicroPython firmware]
 - [micropython-Rui-Santos]
 - [umqtt.simple]
 - [esp32-30pin]

-Optional:
+Optional (Places not to go to, but to be aware of):

 - [micropython-mqtt-async]
 - [micropython-nano-gui]